wso2-attic/is-connectors/tiqr/README.txt

 5. Start the IS server and create Identity provider and service provider in IS via the IS console.

-6. Navigate to tiqr-client/ and install dependencies using Composer: curl -sS https://getcomposer.org/installer | php ./composer.phar install
+6. For updating the dependencies: Navigate to tiqr-client/ and install dependencies using Composer. curl -sS https://getcomposer.org/installer | php ./composer.phar install